wdi-sg/pokedex-express-users/README.md

 * Change the pokemon form to add an input for user id such that the pokemon belongs to the user with that id

+* Create new routes for user-login and user-logout

+* If the currently logged in user creates a pokemon, the pokemon is automatically associated with the currently logged in user

 * (FURTHER) Add a drop-down menu of all users on the pokemon form

 * (FURTHER) Add a types table and a pokemon-types table in your database, and create a seed.sql file inserting relevant data for these 2 tables.
 Note that a pokemon can have many types, and a type can have many pokemons.

+* (FURTHER) When a user is logged in, the home page should show a separate table containing only pokemon associated with the user.

 ## Useful SQL commands